ruizdiazfran/CleanAndTestable/README.md

 # CleanAndTestable
-A project to show how to put in place a simple and testable C# solution with some useful patterns like CQS, UnitOfWork, Mediator and so on.
+A project to show how to put in place a simple and testable C# solution with some useful patterns like CQS, UnitOfWork, Mediator,  Dependency Injection Pattern, Composition Root and so on.

 #Goals
+Our motto for testing is "low ceremony" and "adhere to application".

+Heavily inspired from [https://vimeo.com/68390508](https://vimeo.com/68390508) but with some difference because Moq is not used during test phase.
+Insted of Moq we use the real IOC container with specific overrides for some infrastructure (like Db or WebApi endpoint).
+Low ceremony.

-Below the code for a simple integration test (for db):
+Below the code for a simple integration test (for db).

 ```c#
 public class ThingSpecs : SpecsForDb